whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Although the leaves are perfectly edible for us humans, broccoli is typically sold with only the flower and stalk parts of the plant.
 For bunnies, however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the rest of the plant.
 So a good tip would be to **try and find a place that sells the whole plant** so you can offer your rabbit those nice lush broccoli leaves in moderate amounts.

 When doing our research we found a number of [references](http://www.rabbit.org/journal/3-5/calcium.html){:target="_blank"} that mention **higher amounts of calcium in broccoli leaves**.
 However, **calcium is an essential part of your rabbit's diet**.
-It is necessary for strong bones and teeth, so it should not be completely eliminated from your rabbit’s diet.
+It is necessary for strong bones and teeth, so it should not be completely eliminated from your rabbit's diet.

 Given the fact that the amount of calcium in broccoli leaves is still relatively moderate, in most cases, there will be no reason for concern.
-However, if you are in doubt about your rabbit's calcium intake, our advice is to keep an eye on your rabbit’s urine and consult with your veterinarian
+However, if you are in doubt about your rabbit's calcium intake, our advice is to keep an eye on your rabbit's urine and consult with your veterinarian

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
 A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **can not automatically assume that broccoli is a "gassy" vegetable**.
 It is actually more likely that the higher amounts of starch and sugar in broccoli would cause gas in a rabbit as they change the pH of their digestive system.